cdnjs/api-server/README.md

         - Then, always, save the last modified and created at info for the tutorials to [`data/tutorialsModified.txt`](data/tutorialsModified.txt) and [`data/tutorialsCreated.txt`](data/tutorialsCreated.txt) respectively
-- Fetch the latest library data from the KV Worker API
-    - Fetches the full data for every library on cdnjs
-    - Stores the data in a JSON file which the app can then load in

 ## Error Logging